tefkah/thesis-writing/Impurities Turn Many Quantum States From Extended to Localized.md

 ![](./media/breakdegen.png)

 Impurities in the sample are modeled as a random potential.
-This random potential first ensures that [[impurities break the degeneracy of the landau levels]] by broadening them, but secondly they "cut up" the quantum states of the system into extended and localized states.
+This random potential first ensures that [[Impurities Break the Degeneracy of the Landau Levels]] by broadening them, but secondly they "cut up" the quantum states of the system into extended and localized states.
 Extended states "extend" throughout the whole system, while localized states do not.